kidrey-david/akan/README.md

 ## Setup/Installation Requirements
 * Create a html file, css file,javascript and download bootstrap
 * link all the other files in the html
-* create a function that is able to calculate the name of a certain person according to the date they were born using javascript
+* Create a function that is able to calculate the name of a certain person according to the date they were born using javascript
 * push the changes made to github after creating a remote storage
 * an online link would be created
 ## Known Bugs